invisionmediagroups/cstate-example/static/img/README.md

-For users of Netlify CMS with cState, `static/img` is the media folder in the config.
+For users of Netlify CMS with cStatus, `static/img` is the media folder in the config.